Have Your Say - Speaking at the Planning and Regulatory Committee

 If those registered give their consent, we will be able to give you their details and they may be prepared to include your views in their presentation.
-If one of the first five is later found not to be eligible (perhaps because we have not received previous written representation), the place will be offered to a reserve.
+If anyone is later found not to be eligible (e.g. we have not received a written representation), the place will be offered to a reserve.

 7. What issues can I cover in my three minutes?